 1720-1779.
 He was born in 1720, the son of Bryan Wheelock, the deputy secretary to the Board of Trade and Plantations.

-Wheelock was commissioned lieutenant on 26 June 1741 and from 1746 served on the fireship Duke, Commander Robert Coleman, although he acted as her commander in the absence of that officer until August 1747.
+Having undertaken an education at the Royal Naval Academy in the early 1730’s, Wheelock was commissioned lieutenant on 26 June 1741, and from 1746 served on the fireship Duke, Commander Robert Coleman, acting as her commander in the absence of that officer until August 1747.

-In November 1777 Wheelock joined the newly commissioned Sultan 74, part of Vice-Admiral Hon.
-John Byron’s fleet that went out to North America on 9 June 1778, arriving at Sandy Hook under Rear-Admiral Hyde Parkers orders on 28 August and then sailing for the Leeward Islands with Byron in December.
+In November 1777, Wheelock joined the newly commissioned Sultan 74 at Sheerness, in which he sailed down to Blackstakes in early December.
+At the end of March 1778, she hoisted Vice- Admiral Mathew Buckle’s flag in the Downs before departing on 7 April for Spithead.
+She subsequently formed part of Vice-Admiral Hon.
+John Byron’s fleet that went out to North America on 9 June, arriving at Sandy Hook under Rear-Admiral Hyde Parkers orders on 28 August after horrendous storms had dispersed the fleet.

-Captain Wheelock died whilst still in command in of the Sultan in the early part of 1779, and he was succeeded by Captain Charles Fielding.
+Captain Wheelock died whilst still in command of the Sultan, the date of his death probably being 14 November 1778, and he was succeeded by Captain Charles Fielding.

 He was unmarried, and the executor and main beneficiary of his will was his brother, Anthony Wheelock, of Yarmouth on the Isle of Wight.